Texas' OC Beck hospitalized with infection

 Texas will be without offensive coordinator Tim Beck this weekend due to a medical issue, the team announced Friday.

-Beck will miss the Longhorns' game against Kansas State while he is hospitalized and being treated for an infection, according to head trainer Anthony Pass.
+Beck will miss the Longhorns' game against Kansas State while he is hospitalized and treated for an infection, according to head trainer Anthony Pass.
 Beck is expected to return to the team on Sunday.

 Texas coach Tom Herman said that playcalling for the game will be a group effort.